 If you are overwhelmed with debt, a Licensed Insolvency Trustee can help review all your options with you to have a better financial future.
 Please contact our office for a free initial consultation.

 What is a Licensed Insolvency Trustee?

-Effective April 1, 2016, Bankruptcy Trustees will have a new designation and will be known as “Licensed Insolvency Trustees” or LIT.
+Effective April 1, 2016, Bankruptcy Trustees have a new designation and are known as “Licensed Insolvency Trustees” or LIT.